-According to the HSA Code of Practice, mechanical excavators have the highest risk and “should not be used within 500mm of a gas distribution pipe.”
+The HSA Code of Practice highlights the risk of mechanical excavators and that they should not be used within 500mm of a gas distribution pipe.

 Hitting a Gas Pipe can be Costly and Dangerous

-Anyone who detects one of the aforementioned odours, especially during digging, must evacuate the vicinity immediately and ensure that no open flames are exposed.
-Additionally, all electrical and mechanical equipment should be immediately shut down to mitigate the risk of fire and/or explosion.
+If you detect any odours, especially during digging, the area must evacuated.
+All electrical and mechanical equipment should be immediately shut down to mitigate the risk of fire or explosion.

 Before you Begin any Digging Project, Be sure you Tick all the Boxes

-If you don’t know the layout of your pipes, do not dig; instead, the Australian Pipelines & Gas Association can help provide you with the contact information you need.
-The Pipelines of Australia map, which can be found on the www.apga.org.au website, includes the most recent pipeline proposals and layouts.
+If you don’t know the layout of your pipes, do not dig.
+The Australian Pipelines & Gas Association can help provide you with the contact information you need.

 Fix the Leaks

-Minor gas leaks can still affect vegetation, which can often lead to the decline and death of grass or trees.
-Additionally, small animals and birds are especially sensitive to the toxic gases that are emitted from gas leaks, including methane and carbon monoxide, which is present in most forms of natural gas.
+Minor gas leaks can affect vegetation, which often leads to the decline and death of grass or trees.
+Small animals and birds are especially sensitive to the toxic gases that are emitted from gas leaks.

-If, for some reason, you must dig where you suspect a gas pipe might be (or you have no idea), it is advisable to use tools such as shovels and spades, as these pose the lowest risk of striking and damaging a gas pipe.
+If you must dig, we advise you to use tools such as shovels and spades, as these pose the lowest risk of striking and damaging a gas pipe